Hello, Downtown Business Owners!

 Downtown Email & Text Group

 Sign up for our group email and/ group text to stay informed about upcoming Downtown Norfolk Association (DNA) meetings, events, changes in parking and other downtown matters.
-Send a request to info@TheRiverPoint.com.
+Send a request to be on either or both email and text to media@TheRiverPoint.com.

 Every business located downtown gets a free profile on this website, listed on the Businesses page.
 If your profile isn’t complete or you don’t see your business listed, click the button below and fill out the form.